 TOGO: Otodi - Vaudou Game

 What's the link between the Vaudou culture of Togo and the funk music of the 1970s?
-Vaudou Game show us where the two genres can cross
+Vaudou Game show us where the two can meet

 “In this combination of two seemingly disparate genres, the band have created something interesting to listen to, as well as something supremely fun and engaging, which is a testament to their talent and ability as musicians.”